 Chicago sees a drop in homicides and shootings, but carjackings and other crimes are up from year ago

-The drop in shootings has been the greatest in 15 of the city’s most violent community areas.
-But those neighborhoods still accounted for 64% of the city’s homicides and 60% of the people shot.
+The drop in shootings has been greatest in 15 of the city’s most violent community areas.
+Those neighborhoods still accounted for 64% of the city’s homicides and 60% of the people shot.

 Homicides are down almost 7% compared to this time last year, with 128 people killed through the end of March, according to the latest police data.The number of people shot — 593 — is down 15%.